Sole Trader Tax Calculator 2026-27

 What does the Sole Trader Tax Calculator do?

-Calculate income tax, Class 2 and Class 4 NI for sole traders and self-employed individuals.
-All calculations are performed in your browser using official UK rates and thresholds.
+Calculate income tax and Class 4 NI for sole traders and self-employed individuals.